Mohamed Al-Zeno: Rah Ahan F.C.

 On 18 September 2009, he signed a one-year contract with Rah Ahan of Iran, but after four months the contract was dissolved.

 He played his first game for Rah Ahan on 6 October 2009 against PAS Hamedan in the Persian Gulf Cup 2009–10.

 Al-Arabi

 In January 2010, he signed a six-months contract with Al-Arabi SC of Kuwait.
-He made his Kuwaiti Premier League debut on 14 January 2010 in a 3–0 win over Al Salibikhaet.
+He made his Kuwaiti Premier League debut on 14 January 2010.

 Al-Karamah

 In August 2010, he moved to Al-Karamah SC of the Syria.
-He made his debut for Al-Karamah on 14 September 2010 in a 1–0 win over Muangthong United in the 2010 AFC Cup quarter-finals.
+He made his debut for Al-Karamah on 14 September 2010 in the 2010 AFC Cup quarter-finals.

 Al-Naser

 On 1 February 2011, he moved to Al-Naser of Kuwait.
-He made his Kuwaiti Premier League debut for Al-Naser on 3 February 2011 against Al-Qadsia SC.
+He made his Kuwaiti Premier League debut for Al-Naser on 3 February 2011.

 International career

 Mohamed Al-Zeno has been a regular for the Syria national football team since 2004.
 In the 2006 FIFA World Cup qualification, he came on as a substitute for Raja Rafe in a 2–2 draw against Bahrain on 13 October 2004 in the Abbasiyyin Stadium in Damascus.

 He was a part of the Syria national football team in the 2007 Nehru Cup in India.
 He scored two goals in the friendly tournament, one in a 4–1 win over Kyrgyzstan and another in a 5–1 win over Cambodia.

 He scored two goals in a 3–0 win over Afghanistan and he scored one goal in a 4–1 win over Indonesia in a 2010 FIFA World Cup qualification.

 In the 2009 Nehru Cup, he scored three goals, one goal in a 2–0 victory over Kyrgyzstan in Syria's first match of the tournament.
 He also scored a goal in Syria's 4–0 win over Sri Lanka and another in a 1–0 win over Lebanon.
 At the end of the tournament, he was awarded with the "Top Goal Scorer" award.

 He was selected in Valeriu Tiţa's 23-men final squad for the 2011 AFC Asian Cup in Qatar.
 In the tournament he scored one goal in a 1–2 loss against Jordan.